aweymo-ui/community/content/1_intro.md

 ## Presentation Objectives

 **In this discussion**, I’d like to explore how librarians and archivists can engage and promote the work of community archives, being mindful that ‘best practices’ are not universal and how academic judgments have deeper implications when exploring a community archives as an outsider.
-In addition, I’ll detail some techniques I used to research community archive materials that lack traditional metadata.
+In addition, I’ll detail some techniques I used to research community archive materials that lack traditional metadata and offer some observations that may be helpful to others.